The musical instrument pickups, effects units and amplifiers designed and manufactured

 This pickup was fitted in an Epiphone Emperor Regent three-pickup archtop as shown on the right (photos courtesy Neal Gallop, Neal's Guitars, Broomall,

 The pickup on the left, above, was fitted in the Kustom Model K200 guitar.
-These came in two different heights as with the original Model 2000, but the pole-piece spacing was the same for both pickups.
-The pickup on the righ is shown installed in an Italian-made a Rokes XII guitar, The pickup's bezel-fixing screwholes are used to secure this pickup to the pickguard.
+These came in two different heights for neck and bridge as with the original Model 2000, with the pole-piece spacing the same for both pickups.
+The pickup on the right is shown installed in an Italian-made Rokes XII guitar, The pickup's original four bezel-fixing screwholes are used to secure this pickup to the pickguard.